g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 ![image](./craftedPass)

+    password_bytes = b'aaaaaaaaaaaaaaaaa,dojytbjmyt@nmtscript.sorcerer,aaaaaaaaaaaaaaaa@script.sorceref'

+This password pass all the tests :

+ - Its length is not a multiple of 16
+ - The genrated email is not a part of it since we change the "o" with m
+ - No script.sorcerer exist in it.

 I know, I know, you all wondering what's this.
 But In fact every single added things is done in purpose and I will explain why in the decryption step.
 Just relax you will understand

 After I sent the password to the server it give me this :